Efficient Multi-Cycle Folded Integer Multipliers: Proposed Architectures

 \subsection{Karatsuba Architecture}

 The Karatsuba approach is commonly used to create area-efficient multipliers.
-Using the Karatsuba approach for our designs allows us to require a much smaller PPM with respect to a Schoolbook approach with the same CT.
+It allows can allow for smaller sub-multiplications at the expense of some overhead.
+This overhead, however, is outweighed by the area savings for larger multiplications.
 Fig. \ref{fig:design_karat_top} represents a Karatsuba design with a CT of 3.
-This architecture uses a small feedback loop around the compressor, which reduces the compressor's depth and does not require registers to store intermediate values.
-For an M$\times$N multiplier, this architecture uses an $\lceil M/2 \rceil \times \lceil N/2 \rceil$ PPM, and an $M+N$ final adder and 5:2 compressor.
+This architecture uses a small feedback loop around the compressor only, allowing for a smaller compressor and reducing the required resources while also allowing the final adder to be pipelined.
+The addition and subtraction operations from the Karatsuba algorithm are handled through the compressor by applying inverted inputs and constants, which eliminates the need for an additional adder to handle the two's complement.

-The addition and subtraction operations from the Karatsuba approach are handled by the compressor.
-Two's complement is applied for the subtractions by applying a NOT-gate to all the bits and then incrementing the result (which is added using the compressor).
-Multiple levels of recursion can be applied.
-We implemented a Karatsuba PPM, which can be described in Fig. \ref{fig:design_karatsuba_sc}.
-This PPM allows us to implement multiple levels of division in a recursive fashion without affecting the latency and TP of the multiplier.
-The Karatsuba-based PPM is created using three smaller PPMs and a 10:2 compressor.
-This PPM is efficient for large multiplications.
-Thus, large multiplications can benefit from greater levels of recursion.
+This architecture can be further optimized for large multiplications by applying the Karatsuba approach recursively to the PPM.
+Following this idea, a Karatsuba PPM consists of three smaller PPMs and a 10:2 compressor to handle the PPMs' outputs.
+Thus, any degree of recursion can be applied using this approach.
+Large multiplications can benefit from greater degrees of recursion, similar to how a combinational Karatsuba multiplier is expected to perform.

-The Feed-Forward and Karatsuba architectures compute the Final Addition separately.
+The feedforward and Karatsuba architectures compute the final addition separately.
 Omitting the final addition from these designs presents a new multi-cycle PPM.
-Multi-cycle PPM can be applied to the Karatsuba and feed-forward architectures in a recursive fashion to achieve TPs that are factors of 2 and 3.
-However, this approach is not optimal since it increases the design complexity, limiting the area reductions that can be achieved.
+Multi-cycle PPM can be applied to the Karatsuba and feedforward architectures in a recursive fashion to achieve CTs that are factors of 2 and 3.